The Wonders of Compound Interest

 • Student loans, mortgages, and other personal loans: Compound interest works against you when you borrow.
 When you borrow money, you accrue interest on any money you don’t pay back.
 If you don’t pay the interest charges within the period stated in your loan, they’re “capitalized,” or added to your initial loan balance.
 After that, future interest accrues on the new, larger loan balance.
 Calculate how much your interest will add up to (and how much extra payments can save you) with our student loan calculator.

-I guess the main reason why compound interest has become a trendy topic in the world of finance is because of how they have been stated facts about compound interest that have given the impression that it can work for you.
-Now, how do you make compound interest work for you?
+The main reason compound interest has become a trendy topic in the world of finance is that facts about the compound interest have given the impression that it can work for you.

 • Give yourself time: In compound interest, the power of time is everything.
 The sooner you start saving and investing, the longer you can grow that money.
 That’s why it’s important to start saving for retirement as early as possible.
 The sooner you start, the less money you have to save yourself.
 Most of your retirement savings can grow with compound interest.